 With type 1 diabetes, the body does not make insulin.
 Insulin is a hormone that helps the glucose get into your cells to give them energy.
-Type 1 diabetes is an autoimmune disease that strikes both children and adults suddenly.
+Type 1 diabetes is an autoimmune disease that strikes both adolescents and adults suddenly.
 There is no cure, but it can be managed.

 With type 2 diabetes, the more common type, the body does not make or use insulin well.
 Without enough insulin, the glucose stays in the blood.